HOBBYIST · MAKER · DESIGNER

 PROGRAMMING – PYTHON

 SOLDERING & ASSEMBLY

 PROGRAMMING – HTML/CSS

 PROGRAMMING – MYSQL

 With the rise in popularity of 3D printing and increasing affordability of CNC and laser cutting machines, designers and manufacturers are faced with more choices than ever.
 Awareness of the various fabrication techniques is needed to determine how and where they can be applied and combined to best effect.

-You can contact me directly using the contact form or follow me on social media for the latest news, projects and updates.
+You can contact me via LinkedIn & Facebook or follow me on social media for the latest news, projects and updates.
 Brisbane, QLD, Australia